fbpx

 Explore more

-Starting a business in the U.S. as a non-US resident involves choosing the right business structure, typically an LLC or C-Corp.
-An LLC offers flexibility with pass-through taxation and simpler management, making it ideal for small businesses.
-A C-Corp is suited for larger companies seeking investment opportunities, as it enables capital raising through stock sales, though it faces double taxation.
+Starting a business in the U.S. as a non-US resident involves choosing the right business structure, with options typically being an LLC or C-Corp.
+An LLC offers flexibility with pass-through taxation and simpler management, which is ideal for small businesses.

 Read More »